Why Not Open XML SDK

 |Supported platforms||Windows, .NET||Windows, Linux, Java, .NET, Mono|

-- Copy or clone shapes with in slides in a way that combines objects, styles and other formatting in an appropriate manner.
+- Copying or cloning shapes within slides in a way that combines objects, styles, and other formatting elements in an appropriate manner.

-- Applying Animations and use of connectors with shapes used.
+- Applying animations and using connectors with shapes.

-- Convert a document to PDF, TIFF or XPS so it appears exactly like Microsoft PowerPoint would have converted it.
+- Converting a document to PDF, TIFF or XPS so it appears like Microsoft PowerPoint did the conversion.

-- Develop a .NET or Java application in both desktop and web based environments.
+- Developing a .NET or Java application in both desktop and web-based environments.